GT-RIPL/AugCL/README.md

 ```
 wget http://data.csail.mit.edu/places/places365/places365standard_easyformat.tar
 ```

+If [Places] is unavailible there's also [CoCo](https://cocodataset.org/), which requires setting up an account with them.

 Distracting Control Suite uses the [DAVIS](https://davischallenge.org/davis2017/code.html) dataset for video backgrounds, which can be downloaded by running